eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 The age verification solution involves several key entities, each with distinct roles and responsibilities to ensure secure, interoperable, and privacy-preserving verification of age attributes across digital services.
-- **3rd Party Data Sources**: A trusted private data source is a non-governmental, commercially operated entity that maintains accurate and verifiable user information, which can be leveraged for age verification purposes (e.g. bank, mobile network operators, utility provider).
 - **Attestation Provider**: Natural or legal person that provides the Proof of Age attestation to the user of the age verification application.
 The Attestation Provider maintains an attestation issuance service responsible for generating and issuing proof of age attestations.
 The Attestation Provider validates the user’s age using authentic and trusted information sources, such as national identity registers, passports, or other official documents, or trusted 3rd party data sources before creating a digitally signed attestation that certifies the user meets the required age threshold.